Here We Go (Stakka Bo song): Airplay

-"Here We Go" was positioned at number three when the first European airplay chart Border Breakers was compiled due to crossover airplay in western central, central north-west and southern Europe.
+"Here We Go" was positioned at number three when the first European Music & Media airplay chart Border Breakers was compiled due to crossover airplay in western central, central north-west and southern Europe.
 It peaked at number two on the following week.
+On their European Dance Radio chart and Hit Radio chart, the song peaked at numbers 11 and 29 in October and November 1993.
+In the UK, it reached number 14 on the UK Airplay chart by Music Week in the middle of October same year.